What is PCI DSS?

 Level 4:

-At the highest compliance level (level 1), organizations need to have an external audit performed by a Qualified Security Assessor (QSA) Internal Security Assessor (ISA).
-This evaluation will validate the scope of the assent, review documentation, determine whether PCI DSS requirements are met and provide guidance for compliance.
-A Report on Compliance (RoC) is then submitted to demonstrate compliance.
+At the highest compliance level (Level 1), organizations must undergo an external audit conducted by a Qualified Security Assessor (QSA) or an Internal Security Assessor (ISA).
+This assessment validates the scope of the assessment, reviews documentation, determines whether PCI DSS requirements are being met, and provides guidance for achieving compliance.
+Upon completion, a Report on Compliance (RoC) is submitted to demonstrate adherence to PCI DSS standards.

 Lower compliance level organizations (levels 2 through 4) do not need the external audit but can instead complete a self-assessment questionnaire (SAQ).
-Level 2 organization will also need to complete an RoC.
+Level 2 organization also need to complete a RoC.

-Setting the tone for your organization can help bolster PCI DSS compliance as well as overall data security.
-Organizations can develop regular training programs and continuing education on data security and specifically PCI DSS compliance.
+Establishing a strong security culture within your organization can enhance PCI DSS 4.0 compliance and overall data security.
+Organizations should implement regular training programs and ongoing education focused on data security, with particular emphasis on PCI DSS compliance.

 Internal data security policy